SpencerHowell/spencerhowell.github.io/_posts/2020-3-21-Introducing-My-Website.md

 To kick off the site, I have uploaded some articles that are written in retrospect of experiences I have had during my undergraduate career.
 The dates on the posts indicate when the experience took place, not necessarily when the final article was published.

 I used the excellent [Jekyll Now repository](https://github.com/barryclark/jekyll-now) to quickly create this site.
 This generates a fast static site and allows me to write blog posts in Markdown, which I find really enjoyable.
-The experience has also allowed me to broaden my experience with web development.
+The experience has also allowed me to broaden my knowledge of web development.
 I would highly recommend this if you're looking to create your own blog!

 Stay tuned for more posts!